Is American Airlines a Boeing or Airbus?

 Consequently, hub airports such as Charlotte, Chicago, Phoenix Sky Harbor, Dallas Fort Worth, Los Angeles, and Philadelphia, as well as regional American Eagle flights, transport passengers from the small regional markets in Latin America and Canada.
 Feeder traffic from regional routes means that Americans can generate profits from connecting people through their hubs and to mainline flights.

 Therefore, in conclusion, we find that American Airlines has a fleet that consists of both Airbus and Boeing types, which are even customized according to their operational uses.
-Overall, American uses Airbus for its narrow-body aircraft, but Boeing wide-bodies are the backbone of its long-haul international operation.
+Overall, America uses Airbus for its narrow-body aircraft, but Boeing's wide-bodies are the backbone of its long-haul international operation.
 Regional flights provided by American Eagle partners also contribute to the enhancement of the global network of flights.

 Hence, political reasons and other considerations like politics, trade issues, etc. that may govern the acquisition of aircraft are common, yet American Airlines looks at each aircraft model and evaluates its operating cost and role in the network plan.
 These two influence APPM and maintenance reliability, which make American Airlines acquire a diverse fleet of aircraft from both premier manufacturers.